 It took only five months and now Marketing Ideas 101 dominates ‘marketing ideas 101’ (top four positions when I looked this morning) and is now on page 3 for ‘marketing ideas’, surpassing even an Inc.com page.
 During this time, Marketing Ideas 101 has been grown from a single page to over 50 pages, most of which have ‘marketing idea’ or ‘marketing ideas’ in the title and URL.

 The off-site marketing of the MarketingIdeas101.com site has not been aggressive.
 Maybe there has been a blog comment every two weeks?
-Maybe there has been a broadcast for new post or article to Twitter and LinkedIn about once a week?
+Maybe there has been a broadcast of a new post or article to Twitter and LinkedIn about once a week?
 More importantly, there are 2-3 new posts every week.
-Plus, most these posts carry titles based on low- to medium-competition keyphrases with higher search volume.
+Plus, most of these posts carry titles based on low- to medium-competition keyphrases with higher search volume.

 The aim is to reach folks who have specific marketing questions on topics that have been under-served.
 Combine this with broadcasting new posts through Facebook, Twitter (automated), LinkedIn groups, and Pinterest (my photographer example should definitely be using Pinterest) and Marketing Ideas 101 moved up to an average daily volume of 50-60 visits each day.
 The Marketing Ideas site cleared 100 visits in a day last week.
 Yes, these are still small numbers, but for many small businesses and nonprofits operating at a local level, it is targeted traffic at this volume that begins to make the phone ring.